Roman Republic

 More recently, Camille Lecompte (referenced below, at pp. 440-3) dated it to the later part of the ED II period.

 The shallow relief on the front of this plaque, which depicts two standing male figures facing left, carrying bows and other objects, is relatively uninformative.
-However, the main body of the six-column text, which is written in Sumerian cuneiform, is made up of a list of captives from at least 25 different locations (listed at p.
-133) and the number of captives from each.
+However, the main body of the six-column text, which is written in Sumerian cuneiform on the reverse, is made up of a list of captives from at least 25 different locations and the number of captives from each.
 Steinkeller offered the following tentative translation of these final lines of the surviving text (at p.
 133):

 1. “36,000 captives